muratk3n/thirdwave/en/README.md

 ---

-Here is what happens..
+I see ..
 The overall quality of teachers [is low](2021/03/unrivaled-beckley.md#ed).
 Therefore they come across as unskilled workers, "working class" which makes some progs to want to protect them.

 But this is a bad decision point to be stuck with.
 Do we cry for switchboard operators and want them to be "happy",